FriendsOfTYPO3/kickstarter/CONTRIBUTING.md

 ## 📄 License

-By contributing to this project, you agree that your contributions will be licensed under the same license as the project (see LICENSE.txt).
+By contributing to this project, you agree that your contributions will be licensed under the same license as the project, (see [LICENSE.txt](LICENSE.txt)).

 ## ❓ Questions?